 24 Then God said, “Let the earth bring forth living creatures after their kind: cattle and creeping things and beasts of the earth after their kind”; and it was so.

 25 God made the beasts of the earth after their kind, and the cattle after their kind, and everything that creeps on the ground after its kind; and God saw that it was good.

 Notice the phrase, “after its kind” I’ve highlighted.
 Contrary to what Evolutionists think, every species on this planet is unique in its “kind” (It’s genus and species.)
 You cannot create new species of animal.

 (NOTE:You can mix a few of them that are very closely related to each other – such and Horses and donkeys to get a mule – but these hybrids are always sterile.
 They cannot reproduce “after their kind”.
 Further, you can only cross species that are already VERY closely related like horses and donkeys.)

 Every species that exists was created to reproduce “after it’s own kind”.
 You can breed for certain traits (dogs come in both Doberman Pincer and Poodle varieties) but you can’t change their species.
 The offspring of two dogs is always another dog.

 100% of the time.

-A species can only reproduce “after their own kind”, and this is key to understanding what “the Son of God” means.
+A species can only reproduce “after its own kind”, and this is key to understanding what “the Son of God” meant in its original context.

 The son of an Ape is always an Ape.